Trump cites teenaged son's bout with coronavirus in calling for schools to reopen

 DES MOINES, Iowa (Reuters) - Under siege over his handling of the novel coronavirus pandemic, President Donald Trump on Wednesday cited what he said was his son’s mild bout of the virus as a reason why American schools should reopen as soon as possible.

-First lady Melania Trump announced in a statement earlier in the day that the virus that struck both her and her husband had also infected their 14-year-old son.
+Biden announced via Twitter that his campaign raised $383 million in September, adding to a campaign warchest that is already dwarfing the Trump campaign.
+Biden has $432 million cash on hand, the campaign said.

-The president, a Republican who is trailing Biden in national and some key state opinion polls, brought up his son at a rally at the Des Moines, Iowa, airport.
+Melania Trump said in a statement earlier in the day that the virus that struck both her and her husband had also infected their 14-year-old son.

 “I don’t even think he knew he had it,” he said of Barron, “because they’re young and their immune systems are strong and they fight it off.
 99.9% and Barron is beautiful.
 And he’s free.”